SteelCompendium/SteelCompendium.github.io/README.md

 # Xentis' Steel Compendium

 The Steel Compendium is an independent product published under the DRAW STEEL Creator License and is not affiliated with MCDM Productions, LLC.
 DRAW STEEL © 2024 MCDM Productions, LLC.

-- This Compendium is unofficial
-- There are mistakes and errors
-- There is no warrenty written or implied
+---

+This code backs the steelcompendium.io site at [steelCompendium.io](steelCompendium.io)